gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

 At this point, we are ready to provision our first image.
 As a first instance, we'll provision an Apache web server to our vCenter cloud.

-Navigate to `Provisioning > Instances`.
+Navigate to `|ProIns|`.
 If any instances are currently provisioned, we will see them listed here.
 To start a new instance we click the "+ADD" button to pop the "CREATE INSTANCE" wizard.
 We'll scroll down to and select the Apache instance type and click "NEXT".

 .. image:: /images/vCenterGuideImages/FirstInstance/1createInstance.png
   :width: 80%